wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 # Bing Search {#chapter-bing}
 Now that our Rango application is looking good and most of the core functionality has been implemented, we can move on some of the more advanced functionality.
 In this chapter, we will connect Rango up to Bing's Search API so that users can also search for pages, rather than just use the categories.
-Before we can do so, we need to set up an account to use Bing's Search API and write a wrapper to call Bing's web search functionality.
+Before we can do so, we need to set up an account to use Bing's Search API and write a wrapper to call Bing's Web search functionality.

 ## The Bing Search API
 The Bing Search API provides you with the ability to embed search results from the Bing search engine within your own applications.
 Through a straightforward interface, you can request results from Bing's servers to be returned in either XML or JSON.
 The data returned can then be interpreted by a XML or JSON parser, with the results then rendered as part of a template within your application.